jorgevallejo/clinic-tables-data/PEC3.md

 *ReasonMale*: Percentage of cycles for male factor reason.
 *ReasonEndo*: Percentage of cycles for endometriosis reason.
 *ReasonTubal*: Percentage of cycles for tubal factor reason.
-*ReasonOvul*: Percentage of cycles for ovulatory disfunction reason.
+*ReasonOvul*: Percentage of cycles for ovulatory dysfunction reason.
 *ReasonUterine*: Percentage of cycles for uterine factor reason.
 *ReasonPGT*: Percentage of cycles for PGT reason.
 *ReasonCarrier*: Percentage of cycles for gestational carrier reason.